jarun/nnn/README.md

     - current item in reverse video
     - number of items in current directory
     - full name of currently selected file
+  - Directories first
+  - Sort numeric names in numeric order
   - Case-insensitive alphabetic content listing instead of upper case first
   - Roll over at the first and last entries of a directory (with Up/Down keys)
   - Removed navigation restriction with relative paths (and let permissions handle it)
   - Sort entries by file size (largest to smallest)
-  - Sort numeric names in numeric order
   - Shortcut to invoke file name copier (set using environment variable `NNN_COPIER`)
 - File associations
   - Environment variable `NNN_OPENER` to let desktop opener handle it all.
 E.g.: